 - Common Reason: Code P0401 is often related to an exhaust gas recirculation valve failure.

-The exhaust gas recirculation (EGR) recirculates small amounts of exhaust back into the combustion chambers of the engine in order to decrease the combustion temperature, thereby reducing the formation of smog-producing nitrogen oxides.
-EGR valves can malfunction by becoming stuck open or closed due to carbon buildup.
-When the trouble code P0401 is set, CO2 is reintroduced to the combustion chamber at the incorrect time or in incorrect amounts, which does not decrease the combustion temperature sufficiently enough to prevent the increase of NOx.
-This is likely due to faulty or clogged EGR valve or carbon buildup in the intake manifold or on the EGR temperature sensor.
+The exhaust gas recirculation (EGR) valve recirculates small amounts of exhaust back into the combustion chambers of the engine in order to decrease the amount of oxygen and increase the water vapor content, thereby reducing the formation of smog-producing nitrogen oxides (NOx).
+When the trouble code P0401 is set, exhaust gases are reintroduced to the combustion chamber at the incorrect time or in incorrect amounts, which does not decrease the oxygen level enough to prevent the increase of NOx.
+This is likely due to a faulty or clogged EGR valve or carbon buildup in the intake manifold or on the EGR temperature sensor.

 - Check Engine Light

 With an EGR fault, the first step is to get it diagnosed to figure out what is causing the problem.